 The Committee comprises the full Board and is chaired by Stephen Mitchell.
-Angus Pottinger joined the Committee with effect from 24 November 2022, when he was appointed as a non-executive director.
 The Committee's terms of reference can be found on the website at ctukhighincome.co.uk

 Role of the Committee

 The Committee meets at least annually and its role is to review the terms and conditions of the Manager's appointment and the services it and other key service providers provide and the fees charged, and also to review the remuneration of Directors.